We offer a range of support and training to help you deliver clinical studies in the NHS and community settings to develop your skills and career.

 Academic training programmes

-For those wishing to follow a clinical academic pathway the NIHR offers a range of academic training programmes
+For those wishing to follow a clinical academic pathway the NIHR offers a range of academic training programmes.
+See how we can support your career as a researcher.

 Rethinking your CPD